gradle/bazel-develocity-quickstart/README.md

 Then run

 ``./provision_bazelrc.sh <server_address> <key>`` from this folder to provision a .bazelrc that will let you talk to the server.

+_Note: Exclude any 'https://' prefixes from the server_address_

 ## Smoke test